MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 How to choose a Bridging software for your Excel workflow?

-Once your spreadsheet is set up and your records are organised by property, the next decision is which software to use to connect your data to HMRC's MTD platform.
+Once your spreadsheet is set up and your records are organised by property, the next decision is which bridging software connects your data to HMRC's MTD platform.

-ii) Compatibility with your version of Excel: Some bridging tools are built for Microsoft 365 or Excel Online, such as Google Sheets or LibreOffice.
-Others work with desktop Excel only.
-A small number support both.
-Make sure to confirm the software works with the exact version you use before committing.
-A mismatch may mean the tool cannot read your spreadsheet accurately.
+• Compatibility with your version of Excel.
+Some bridging tools are built for Microsoft 365 or Excel Online, others for desktop Excel only, and a few support both.
+Confirm the tool works with the exact version you use, as a mismatch may mean it cannot read your spreadsheet accurately.

-iii) How the software maps to your spreadsheet: Bridging software reads your rental income and expense figures by mapping to specific cells or named ranges in your workbook.
-The question is how flexible that mapping is.
-If you record income and expenses across separate tabs for each property or use a single master sheet with properties listed in rows, the software needs to accommodate that layout.
+• How the software maps to your spreadsheet.
+Bridging tools read your figures by mapping to specific cells or named ranges.
+If you keep separate tabs per property, or a single master sheet with properties in rows, the tool needs to accommodate that layout.
 You should not have to rebuild your workbook around it.

 What about free bridging software options?